bitsofcotton/conv_check/README.md

 The shown string after 'err_error' or 'intercept' is the value depends on the problem and accuracy.
 If the value >> 0 (especially >= 1), it is hard to solve in the accuracy.
 If feasible region of the original problem is too tight, there's a possibility fails to get feasible point.
 If then, please extend little more feasible region by changing threshold_loop parameter.
+Include guard definition this uses seems high probability to conflict, please patch before to use.

 # Bugs
 If the accuracy or parameter configuration is not valid for the problem to be solved, the feasibility that